Last updated: April 17, 2020

 What are some ways to help children with good hand washing technique?

 Help children wash their hands before eating, after playing outdoors or with pets, after using the bathroom, and after blowing their noses.

 Don’t assume that children know how to wash their hands properly.
 Guide them to develop good hand washing habits.

 Finally, children learn by example!
 Let them see you washing your hands properly!

-May I use the over-the-counter alcohol gels for washing my hands, instead of using soap and water?
+May I use the over-the-counter hand sanitizers for washing my hands, instead of using soap and water?

 Yes, these products are very effective at killing germs on the hands.
-They can be used when soap and water are not available.
+An alcohol-based hand sanitizer that contains at least 60 percent alcohol can be used when soap and water are not available.
 Kids like to use them too!